leofds/notes/ansible/ansible.md

 List of common [builtin modules](https://github.com/leofds/notes/tree/master/ansible/builtin_modules.md)

 Modules (also referred to as “task plugins” or “library plugins”) are discrete units of code that can be used from the command line or in a playbook task.
-Ansible executes each module, usually on the remote managed node, and collects return values.
+A module is a script that Ansible runs locally or remotely, and collects return values.

 All modules return JSON format data.
 This means modules can be written in any programming language, but Python is a common choice.